-Suspicious substance mailed to U.S Embassy in Ottawa | CBC News
+Death threat, suspicious substance mailed to U.S. ambassador in Ottawa | CBC News

-Suspicious substance mailed to U.S Embassy in Ottawa
+Death threat, suspicious substance mailed to U.S. ambassador in Ottawa

 Embassy says the substance turned out to be harmless

-The U.S. Embassy in Ottawa says it was mailed a suspicious substance yesterday, which was ultimately deemed safe.

-The envelope was sent to an offsite security screening location, said an embassy spokesperson.
+The RCMP is investigating a death threat sent to United States' Ambassador to Canada Kelly Knight Craft.

+A source with direct knowledge of the matter told CBC News the threat, first reported by CTV News, came in the form of a letter addressed to Craft's residence but intercepted yesterday at an offsite security screening location.

-Staff members followed standard security protocols and the substance was tested and found not to be harmful, they said.
+Along with the threatening letter, embassy staff found a suspicious substance that was tested and found to be harmless.

-CTV News first reported on the news and said the letter included a threat against Ambassador Kelly Craft.
-CBC has not confirmed that detail.
+The source called the incident "jarring" but said the ambassador is doing fine and pointed out that diplomats have received such threats in the past.

+The Prime Minister's Office confirmed Justin Trudeau spoke about the situation with the ambassador on Friday.

-Foreign Affairs Minster Chrystia Freeland met with Craft Friday and called the situation "wholly unacceptable."
+Foreign Affairs Minister Chrystia Freeland also met with Craft on Friday and called the situation "wholly unacceptable."

 "She does an essential and difficult job and Canada respects her service," Freeland tweeted.

-Tensions between Canada and the U.S. are running high lately, as the two countries dig their heels in on steel tariffs and the North American Free Trade Agreement.
+Tensions between Canada and the U.S. are running high lately, as the two countries dig their heels in on steel and aluminum tariffs and the North American Free Trade Agreement.